Zulker-Nien/teebay/README.md

 Mutates product information and adds product to the database.

-#### Apollo Caching here helps to update the cache information and show an instantaneous result.

 #### - buyProduct

 Let's you buy a product once the confirm modal is clicked